Seating plan

 Tickets

 The home games of Queens Park don’t gather big crowds of fans these days.
 So if you want to see them playing at Hampden Park, you won’t have any troubles.
-However, when the Scotland national football team plays their important matches at Glasgow’s legendary pitch, it can be hard to buy tickets, unless you use Ticket-Compare.
+However, when the Scotland national football team plays their important matches at Glasgow’s legendary pitch, it can be hard to buy tickets, unless you use Viagogo.
 It is an excellent timesaving website where you can often find the rarest tickets at a reasonable price.
 Even the tickets to exclusive events such as the 2020 European Championships can be purchased there.
 You’ll enjoy the website’s intuitive interface, advanced navigation, and convenient worldwide delivery.
 Of course, visitors can opt for alternative ways to get tickets, including:

 - The Scottish FA official website;